Stephanie Jaramillo

-Stephanie "Golden Girl" Jaramillo (born May 18, 1982) is a former professional boxer.
-She has been inducted into the Amateur Athletic World Hall of Fame Museum for Outstanding Boxing Achievement.
+Stephanie "Golden Girl" Jaramillo (born May 18, 1982) is an American former professional boxer.
+She has been inducted into the Amateur Athletic World Hall of Fame Museum for outstanding boxing achievement.
+Jaramillo is a member of the International Women's Boxing Hall of Fame.

 Childhood

 Stephanie "Golden Girl" Jaramillo is a native of the South Valley located in Albuquerque, New Mexico.
 She became attracted to boxing from seeing a Mike Tyson fight at her grandparents’ house.
 In her adolescence Jaramillo sparred neighborhood kids, but her father would not allow her to train at boxing until he had seen a female boxing bout on TV, which finally happened when Jaramillo was 14.
 She had her first amateur fight two and a half months later (a knockout).

 Early career

 Jaramillo had over 40 amateur bouts.
 She won the junior division in the New Mexico state amateur championships in 1996 and 1997.
 In 1998 she won a silver medal in the junior division of the Women's National Championships.
 She placed in two other competitions in 1999, and achieved a gold medal in the 1999 Everlast National PAL Championships, defeating future pro boxers Andrea Nelson and Kelly Whaley, both by 5-0 decisions.

 In 2000, she competed in dual meets on the USA Women's Amateur Boxing Team, once against Canada, and twice against Russia.
 She earned a silver medal in all three meets.

 Highlights of Jaramillo's amateur career: